 The level of detail in the plan will depend on the complexity of the child's condition and how much support is needed.
-The SENDCo will consider whether an additional supplement sheet is needed for complex medical conditions.
+The SENCo will consider whether an additional supplement sheet is needed for complex medical conditions.
 Where this is appropriate the following will be considered:

-- > The medical condition, its triggers, signs, symptoms and treatments. - The pupil's resulting needs, including medication (dose, side effects and storage) and other treatments, time, facilities, equipment, testing, access to food and drink where this is used to manage their condition, dietary requirements and environmental issues, e.g. crowded corridors, travel time between lessons. - Specific support for the pupil's educational, social and emotional needs.
+- The medical condition, its triggers, signs, symptoms and treatments. - The pupil's resulting needs, including medication (dose, side effects and storage) and other treatments, time, facilities, equipment, testing, access to food and drink where this is used to manage their condition, dietary requirements and environmental issues, e.g. crowded corridors, travel time between lessons. - Specific support for the pupil's educational, social and emotional needs.
 For example, how absences will be managed, requirements for extra time to complete tests, use of rest periods or additional support in catching up with lessons, counselling sessions. - The level of support needed, including in emergencies.
-If a pupil is self-managing their medication, this will be clearly stated with appropriate arrangements for monitoring. - Who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support for the pupil's medical condition from a healthcare professional, and cover arrangements for when they are unavailable. - > Who in the school needs to be aware of the pupil's condition and the support required. - Arrangements for written permission from parents and the headteacher for medication to be administered by a member of staff or self-administered by the pupil during school hours. - Separate arrangements or procedures required for school trips or other school activities outside of the normal school timetable that will ensure the pupil can participate, e.g. risk assessments. - > Where confidentiality issues are raised by the parent/pupil, the designated individuals to be entrusted with information about the pupil's condition. - > What to do in an emergency, including who to contact, and contingency arrangements when it would be detrimental to the pupil's health or school attendance not to do so and where we have parents' written consent
+If a pupil is self-managing their medication, this will be clearly stated with appropriate arrangements for monitoring. - Who will provide this support, their training needs, expectations of their role and confirmation of proficiency to provide support for the pupil's medical condition from a healthcare professional, and cover arrangements for when they are unavailable. - Who in the school needs to be aware of the pupil's condition and the support required. - Arrangements for written permission from parents and the headteacher for medication to be administered by a member of staff or self-administered by the pupil during school hours.

+- Separate arrangements or procedures required for school trips or other school activities outside of the normal school timetable that will ensure the pupil can participate, e.g. risk assessments. - Where confidentiality issues are raised by the parent/pupil, the designated individuals to be entrusted with information about the pupil's condition. - What to do in an emergency, including who to contact, and contingency arrangements.

-7. Managing Medicines
+7. MANAGING MEDICINES